ADHD & Disruptive Behavior Disorders & Early Childhood Fellowship

 How to Apply

-We accept postdoctoral fellowship applications on a rolling basis but aim to conclude our search by February 2020.
+We accept postdoctoral fellowship applications on a rolling basis.
 Candidates must obtain a New York State limited permit within six months of their date of hire.

 Interested candidates should submit a cover letter, three letters of recommendation, and a de-identified evaluation report for a child or adolescent you treated for ADHD or a disruptive behavior disorder to email@example.com.